acailic/acailic.github.io/_notes/oca-chapter-3.md

   string pool.
 - The method `substring` does not include the character at the end position.
 - String is immutable.
 StringBuilder and StringBuffer are not immutable.
+- String: concat() creates a new string; append changes current;
+- if index is not okay : StringIndexOutOfBoundsException.
 **String Builder**

 - `StringBuilder` and `StringBuffer` have the same methods.